cg0618/Customer_Churn/README.md

 #### 4. TV and Movie Streaming
-The majority of customers are actively engaged in movie and TV streaming, which indicates that there is a significant preference for accessing entertainment content through digital platforms rather than traditional satellite television services.
-This trend emphasizes the increasing popularity and accessibility of streaming services in contemporary media consumption habits.
+<div align="justify"> The majority of customers are actively engaged in movie and TV streaming, which indicates that there is a significant preference for accessing entertainment content through digital platforms rather than traditional satellite television services.
+This trend emphasizes the increasing popularity and accessibility of streaming services in contemporary media consumption habits.</div>

 >![TVStreaming](https://github.com/cg0618/Customer_Churn/blob/main/images/StreamingTV.png)
 >![MovieStreaming](https://github.com/cg0618/Customer_Churn/blob/main/images/StreamingMovies.png)

 #### 5. Paperless Billing
-Lots of customers are increasingly adopting paperless billing methods and are opting for digital payment options such as credit cards and other online payment methods.
-This trend suggests a growing preference for convenient and eco-friendly financial transactions in the digital age.
+<div align="justify"> Lots of customers are increasingly adopting paperless billing methods and are opting for digital payment options such as credit cards and other online payment methods.
+This trend suggests a growing preference for convenient and eco-friendly financial transactions in the digital age. </div>

 >![PaperlessBilling](https://github.com/cg0618/Customer_Churn/blob/main/images/PaperlessBilling.png)
 >![PaymentMethod](https://github.com/cg0618/Customer_Churn/blob/main/images/PaymentMethod.png)

 ### Distribution of Total Charges by Churn
-The boxplot below suggests that individuals categorized as Churners or Churned customers show smaller total charges in comparison to non-churners.
+<div align="justify"> The boxplot below suggests that individuals categorized as Churners or Churned customers show smaller total charges in comparison to non-churners.
 Churners do not complete the contract, implying a likelihood of lower total charges compared to non-churners.
-To delve deeper into this data, the boxplot has been organized based on their respective contracts.
+To delve deeper into this data, the boxplot has been organized based on their respective contracts. </div>

 >![totChargeDist](https://github.com/cg0618/Customer_Churn/blob/80864801200b6f0ef3d111b7085468aab3041015/images/totChargeDist.png)

-Surprisingly, it appears that customers with one-year and two-year contracts have higher total charges, which implies that different contract durations might contribute in influencing the total charges incurred by customers.
-Further, this means that after having their one-year and two-year contracts, customers are more likely to churn if they are having more total charge.
+<div align="justify"> Surprisingly, it appears that customers with one-year and two-year contracts have higher total charges, which implies that different contract durations might contribute in influencing the total charges incurred by customers.
+Further, this means that after having their one-year and two-year contracts, customers are more likely to churn if they are having more total charge. </div>

 >![totChargeContractDist](https://github.com/cg0618/Customer_Churn/blob/80864801200b6f0ef3d111b7085468aab3041015/images/totChargeContractDist.png)

 ### Correlation
-It seems that everything is normal because none of the factors are strongly correlated to the variable of interest, which is customer churn.
+<div align="justify"> It seems that everything is normal because none of the factors are strongly correlated to the variable of interest, which is customer churn. </div>

 >![corr](https://github.com/cg0618/Customer_Churn/blob/c39c22721c280b2488a5a457fa8cdd5e4e0a3e51/images/corr.png)

 ### Histogram
-The histograms below suggest that customers are more inclined to churn when they are on a month-to-month contract.
+<div align="justify"> The histograms below suggest that customers are more inclined to churn when they are on a month-to-month contract.
 They illustrate a higher frequency of customer churn within the month-to-month contract category compared to other contract types (One-year and Two-year contracts).
-This implies that there might be an association between the contract duration and customer churn, with a higher probability observed among those on a month-to-month arrangement.
+This implies that there might be an association between the contract duration and customer churn, with a higher probability observed among those on a month-to-month arrangement. </div>

 >![histContTenure](https://github.com/cg0618/Customer_Churn/blob/3a78782251f7c214daaf4c1a74fd731a20bbca86/images/histContTenure.png)